-- Watery discharge
+- Watery pus discharge from the eye

-- Photophobia (exposure to light causes pain or discomfort in the eye)
+- Photophobia.
+Exposure to light causes pain or discomfort in the eye

 How is Follicular Conjunctivitis Diagnosed?

-- Uveitis (inflammation of the uveal tract)
+- Uveitis.
+Inflammation of the uveal tract

-- Keratitis (an inflammatory eye condition that affects the cornea)
+- Keratitis.
+An inflammatory eye condition that affects the cornea

 Treatment For Follicular Conjunctivitis

 However, the antibiotic regimen may also include tetracycline or erythromycin.
-Eye care clinicians will also recommend having regular sexual partners treated to prevent the infection from reappearing.
+All regular sexual partners should be treated to prevent the infection from reappearing.

-In follicular conjunctivitis due to molluscum lesions, an eye surgeon will remove the lesion either by excision or curettage (scooping or scraping tissue).
-Topical medications do not work in such cases.
+In cases with molluscum lesions, an eye surgeon will remove the lesion.
+The surgeon will do this either by excision or curettage.
+These processes involve scooping or scraping tissue.

-- Frequent hand washing and disinfection
+- Frequent handwashing and disinfection

 - No use of cosmetic products